cuustard/schoolwork/imedia/imedia_pages/a_genre.md

 |                  | Stand-up & Chat shows | Science & Nature |
 |                  | Thriller              | British          |
 |                  |                       | US               |

-## Steve Neale

-He argued that genres are doinated by repetition, difference, variation andchange.
-He also said that genres are important to market texts.

-Repetition is a genre being used again and again.
-Difference is the variation of a genre.

 ## Analysis